paruchurisai99/IndianMovieAnalysis/README.md

 * What is the average runtime for the films?
 * What is the average number of films released in a year?

 You can find the queries I have used in the "Indian Movies Data Exploration.sql" File.
-(SQL Queries/Indian Movies Data Exploration and Analysis.sql)
+[SQL Queries](Indian Movies Data Exploration and Analysis.sql)

 ## Data Visualization (Tableau)